harness/developer-hub/release-notes/feature-flags.md

 #### Version 1.6.1

- - We have fixed an issue that resulted in metrics requests failling and displaying a `400: Bad Request` error message.
+ - We have fixed an issue that resulted in metrics requests failing and displaying a `400: Bad Request` error message.
 (FFM-10963)
  - We've upgraded Axios to 1.6.8 to address a [CVE]( https://security.snyk.io/package/npm/follow-redirects/1.15.5) that highlighted known vulnerabilities in the `follow-redirects` package.

 ### Python SDK